-On July 11, 2022, the Company voluntarily repaid the entire debt balance in full of \$43.8 million, inclusive of principal amount of debt, the final payment fee, and accrued interest, and satisfied all of the Company's outstanding debt obligations under the Loan Agreements.
-The Company did not incur any prepayment penalties in connection with the repayment of the Loan Agreements, which had a scheduled maturity of March 1, 2024.
-The prepayment was made in full using restricted cash of \$40.0 million, which was set aside as cash collateral in a March 2022 amendment to the Mezzanine Loan Agreement, as well as cash on hand of \$3.8 million for the final payment fee.
+On July 11, 2022, the Company voluntarily repaid its previous debt facility in full of \$43.8 million, inclusive of principal amount of debt, the final payment fee, and accrued interest, and satisfied all of the Company's outstanding debt obligations.
+The Company did not incur any prepayment penalties in connection with the repayment of the debt.
+The prepayment was made in full using restricted cash of \$40.0 million, as well as cash on hand of \$3.8 million for the final payment fee.
 For the year ended December 31, 2022, the Company recognized a \$1.4 million loss on debt extinguishment which was made up entirely of non-cash unamortized debt issuance costs.

-For the three months ended March 31, 2022, the Company recognized interest expense of \$1.0 million of which \$0.7 million was interest on the term loan and \$0.3 million was non-cash interest expense related to the amortization of deferred debt issuance costs and accrual of the final payment fee.
+For the three and six months ended June 30, 2022, the Company recognized interest expense of \$1.1 million and \$2.1 million, respectively of which \$0.8 million and \$1.5 million, respectively was interest on the term loan and \$0.3 million and \$0.6 million, respectively was non-cash interest expense related to the amortization of deferred debt issuance costs and accrual of the final payment fee.